kiquenet85/IntroduceMe/README.md

 The Flow is basically relying on DB information, but at the same time getting info from a service and updating accordingly when some important information of the user has an update.

-# About Architechture:
+# About Architecture:

 - Layers:
-a.
+    - a.
 DATA
-b.
+    - b.
 Use cases (interactors)
-b.
+    - c.
 View Models can use one or more interactors.
-d.
+    - d.
 Controllers use ViewModels.

 - Object Dependencies
-We are using dagger to provide different instantiation of objects.
+    - Dagger to provide different instantiation of objects.
-We have two scopes:
+    - Using two scopes:
-1. Activity.
+        - 1. Activity.
 (Just showing how to manage custom scope)
-2. AppContext.
+        - 2. AppContext.

-- Background operatios are using Coroutines.
+- Background operations are using Coroutines.

 - Network
     We rely on coroutines adapter and Retrofit to make call to services.

-- We are using some Jetpack components.
+- Some Jetpack components are being used.
     LiveData, Room.

 # Current simple behavior.